sashang/vim-chroot-build/README.md

 - `call VCBMake()`.
 This will run make in the path `/home/joe/my-secret-project/build-sles12`

 - `call VCBAutoreconf()`.
-This will run autoreconf *outside* the chroot since the output from autoreconf is generates files so that configure can run on any host.
-There wouldn't be any harm in running it inside the chroot, but if you have multiple chroots then running autoreconf from inside them will create different INSTALL, ltmain.sh, aclocal.m4 files etc... per chroot.
+This will run autoreconf inside the chroot.